vgallet/was/README.md

 ### CPU Profiling

+> [!tip]
+> Don't forget to restart the application without the java agent.

 A new endpoint as been developped and deployed.
 It computes the rating of an author based on all its written books.